snowdrop/k8s-infra/README.md

 ### Mac OSX

+As the MacOS operating system doesn't support natively `Linux container`, it is then required to run a `Linux` vm using either `Virtualbox` or `Xhyve` as hypervisor technology able to launch such virtual machine locally.

+Different tools, approaches exist to turn your mac into a `Containerized` platform and they are presented hereafter.

 #### Docker machine

+Docker machine is a client Tool communicating with the `Virtualbox` hypervisor and able to manage Linux VMs.
+Using docker-machine commands, you can start, inspect, stop, and restart a managed host, upgrade the Docker client and daemon, and configure a Docker client to talk to your host.

 - Why or when to use it ?
   - For linux container development and testing